Three main motion modes are commonly used with ecmc and supported drives:

-This is the most common mode for small drives like stepper-drives.
-In CSV the position loop is centralized.
-That means that any EtherCAT data can be used as feedback (not only a source connected toi the drive directly).
-This high flexibility is the main reason why this mode is the most common for small drive solutions.
-A common usecase for CSV:
+This is the most common mode for smaller drives such as stepper terminals.
+In CSV the position loop is centralized in ecmc.
+That means that any EtherCAT feedback can be used, not only a source connected directly to the drive.
+This flexibility is the main reason why CSV is so common in smaller motion systems.

-ecmccfg configurations normally defaults to CSV with one exception:
+ecmccfg configurations normally default to CSV, with one important exception:

-In pure CSP-mode, the position loop is executed in the drive, this means that the encoder must be connected directly to the drive. the trajectory is still generated centrally in ecmc.
+In pure CSP, the position loop is executed in the drive.
+That means that the encoder used by the drive loop must be connected directly to the drive.
+The trajectory is still generated centrally in ecmc.

-CSP is therefore more common for “bigger” servo drives where the motor are equipped with an encoder or the drive has support for multiple encoders.
-CSP normally performs better than CSV, since the position loop is closer to hardware, the drawback with CSP is that it is much less flexible than CSV.
-As a side note, EL7041 does not support CSP, however, EL7062 does, see “Hardware support below”.
+CSP is therefore more common for larger servo drives where the motor already has an encoder or where the drive supports multiple encoders.
+CSP normally performs better than CSV because the position loop is closer to the hardware.
+The tradeoff is reduced flexibility.
+EL7041 does not support CSP, while EL7062 does.

-In order to configure a drive in CSP or CSP_PC, normally the slave need to be applied with the “_CSP” suffix:
+To configure a drive in CSP or CSP-PC, the slave is normally selected with the

 ${SCRIPTEXEC} ${ecmccfg_DIR}addSlave.cmd, "SLAVE_ID=3,HW_DESC=EL7062_CSP"

 In CSP, the ecmc position control parameters are not active.
-Tuning of the control loops in the drive is sometimes also needed (depending on which hardware).
+Depending on the hardware, drive tuning may still be needed.

-CSP-PC where PC stands for Position Control, is basically CSP but with the ecmc position loop also enabled.
-This results in two position control loops, one in the drive and one in ecmc.
-The idea is that the position loops are working with different encoders.
-Therefore an configuration for CSP-PC must contain at least 2 encoder (to make sense).
-For instance the drive position loop could be linked to the open loop counter and the centralized loop could be linked to an linear absolute encoder.
+CSP-PC is basically CSP with the ecmc position loop also enabled.
+That gives two position loops, one in the drive and one in ecmc.
+The normal idea is that the loops work with different encoders.
+A meaningful CSP-PC configuration therefore normally contains at least two encoders.

 See “Hardware support below” to understand which drives support the different modes.

-In order to run in CSP-PC the drive must be configured in CSP mode:
+To run in CSP-PC the drive must still be configured in CSP mode:

 axis: